SpiderBoost and Momentum: Faster Stochastic Variance Reduction Algorithms: Introduction

 where the function $f$ denotes the total loss on the training samples and in general is nonconvex.
-Since the sample size $n$ can be very large, the full-batch gradient descent algorithm has high computational complexity.
-Various stochastic gradient descent (SGD) algorithms have been proposed and extensively studied.
-For nonconvex optimization, the basic SGD algorithm, which calculates one gradient per iteration, has been shown to yield an overall stochastic first-order oracle (SFO) complexity, i.e., gradient complexity, of $O(\epsilon^{-4})$ \citep{Ghadimi2016} to attain a first-order stationary point $\bar{x}$ that satisfies $\mathbb{E}\|\nabla f(\bar{x})\| \le \epsilon$.
-It has been shown that the vanilla SGD with constant stepsize converges only to the neighborhood of a first-order stationary point.
-Such an issue can be further addressed by diminishing the step-size \citep{Bottou2018} or choosing a sufficiently large batch size in each iteration.
+Since large-scale machine learning problems can have very large sample size $n$, the full-batch gradient descent algorithm has high computational complexity.
+Thus, various stochastic gradient descent (SGD) algorithms have been proposed.
+For nonconvex optimization, the basic SGD algorithm, which calculates the gradient of one data sample per iteration, has been shown to yield an overall stochastic first-order oracle (SFO) complexity, i.e., gradient complexity, of $\mathcal{O}(\epsilon^{-4})$ \citep{Ghadimi2013} to attain a first-order stationary point $\bar{x}$ that satisfies $\mathbb{E}\|\nabla f(\bar{x})\| \le \epsilon$.
+SGD algorithms with diminishing step-size \citep{Ghadimi2013,Bottou2018} or a sufficiently large batch size \citep{ZhouHybird2018,Ghadimi2016} were also proposed to guarantee their convergence to a stationary point rather than its neighborhood.

-Furthermore, various variance reduction methods have been proposed to reduce the variance of the gradient estimator in SGD by constructing a more sophisticated and accurate gradient estimator such as SAG \citep{Nicolas2012}, SAGA \citep{Defazio2014} and SVRG \citep{Johnson2013}.
-In particular, SAGA and SVRG have been shown to yield an overall SFO complexity of $O(n^{2/3}\epsilon^{-2})$ \citep{Reddi2016b,Allen_Zhu2016} to obtain an $\epsilon$-approximate first-order stationary point for nonconvex problems.
-These variance reduction methods also for the first time demonstrate that stochastic gradient-based methods dominate deterministic gradient descent methods with an order of $n^{1/3}$ for nonconvex optimization.